dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 ## Step 2: Subscribe to topics

 Dapr allows two methods by which you can subscribe to topics:

 - **Declaratively**, where subscriptions are are defined in an external file.
 - **Programatically**, where subscriptions are defined in user code

+> Note, both, declarative and programatic approaches support the same features.
+The decelrative approach removes the Dapr dependancy from the user code and allows for the use of an existing application to subscribe to topic.
+The programmatic approach implements the subscription in user code.

 ### Declarative subscriptions